dovydasgulbinas/dovydasgulbinas.github.io/articles/2019-02-23-modifying-android-phone-to-run-without-a-battery.md

 So this post will cover my journey of hacking a [Samsung XCover 4](https://www.gsmarena.com/samsung_galaxy_xcover_4-8577.php) to run w/out a battery.

-## Guide
+## The Guide

-### Schematics

-The schematics is relatively simple.
+The schematics are relatively simple.
 I used a 5V, 2A AC/DC power adapter.
 You may say ask why I did not reuse the original charger?
 Well the original charger had 2 issues:

 - The output voltage was rated `5.2 V`
 - Also the output current was only `1 A`.

-If the phone will get some heavy load e.g. a video game it may start shutting down or the battery level may drop below a 100% and we don't want that let's  just tell the phone the battery is at 100% all the time.
-The battery % may fall because the chargers voltage begins to fall sharply if high current is required by the device that's why I chose to buy a `5 V, 2 A` adapter and not use the original charger.
+If the phone gets some heavy load e.g. a video game it may start shutting down or the battery level may drop below a 100%, and we don't want that let's  just tell the phone the battery is at 100% all the time.
+The battery % may fall because the charger's voltage begins to fall sharply if high current is required by the device that's why I chose to buy a `5 V, 2 A` adapter and not use the original charger.

 Now you may ask but won't `5V` directly to the battery pins damage the phone?
-Since li-ion batteries are usually rated `@3.7 V`, yes 5V directly may damage the phone's electronics inside so I dropped the voltage using a single component since I wanted for the circuit to be as simple as possible.
+Since li-ion batteries are usually rated `@3.7 V`, yes 5V directly may damage the phone's electronics inside, so I dropped the voltage using a single component since I wanted for the circuit to be as simple as possible.
 I just used a high current `FUF5408` diode.
-You should keep in mind that diodes don't drop voltage at a fixed point diodes also have
+You should keep in mind that diodes don't drop voltage at a fixed point they also have some Volt-ampere characteristics (i.e. voltage drop across diode based on passing current).

-here is the original schematics (not very clean I know!)
+Here is the original schematics (not very clean I know!)

 ![schematics](/data/img/schematics.jpg)